Mark O'Meley: Playing career

-O'Meley was selected for the Exiles squad for the Rugby League International Origin Match against England at Headingley on 10 June 2011.
+O'Meley was selected for the Exiles squad for the International Origin match against England at Headingley on 10 June 2011.

 O'Meley agreed a one-year extension of his contract with Hull F.C. in September 2012, making him eligible to play for the 2013 Super League season.

 O'Meley signed a two-year deal with the Wyong Roos in 2014.

 O'Meley retired at the end of 2014 but came out of retirement the following year to play a one-off match with his son for Wyong in the local first grade competition.

 At the time of his retirement, O'Meley was the last active former player of the North Sydney Bears.

+Post-playing career

+O'Meley coached the Canterbury Bulldogs' Harold Matthews Cup side in 2025.
+His son, Nick, was recruited by Phil Gould for the Bulldogs for the 2026 season.